Skip to main content

 Revokes an OAuth access token.
 The endpoint follows RFC 7009 semantics: revocation is idempotent and silent — unknown or already-revoked tokens still return 200 success.
 On a successful revoke the server:

-2. Blacklists both the access token and its paired refresh token (SHA-256 hashed in Redis with a 31-day TTL).
+2. Blacklists both the access token and its paired refresh token for 31 days (only a hash of each token is stored, never the raw value).

 Request